freekrai/break-simperium/README.md

 Without this file, nothing will work.

-stress_test.sh is a handy tool for stress testing a system, you call it by:
+stress_test.php is a handy tool for stress testing a system, you call it by:

-	time ./stress_test.sh url number-of-clients random-wait
+	php stress_test.php url number-of-clients

 This will then trigger a test of the url you passed, with a concurrent number of connections specified by number-of-clients

+Once completed, you will get a report back for each request, and total time spent sending the request.
+We can then look and see where any bottle necks began occurring.

+This will let you see how each post has done, and on average where any slow down may occur.

 ## Early tests on post.php and listener.php